haowang1013/Notes/UE4.md

 - To block the UE4 process until the debugger is attached, set `-WaitForDebugger` in the cmd line

-- To enable debug view modes in cooked build, set the following in ConsoleVariables.ini:
+- To enable debug view modes in cooked build, set the following:
 ```
+ConsoleVariables.ini:
 r.ForceDebugViewModes=1
 ```